meekrob/DSCI512_RNAseq_singleend/README.md

 ----

-## Let's download the script templates I've written on github
+## Let's download the scripts from github

 **To obtain the repository of scripts**